ota-meshi/eslint-plugin-math/docs/rules/prefer-number-max-safe-integer.md

 ## 📖 Rule Details

-This rule aims to enforce the use of `Number.MAX_SAFE_INTEGER` instead of other ways.
+This rule aims to enforce the use of `Number.MAX_SAFE_INTEGER` instead of other ways to represent the maximum safe integer value.

+`Number.MAX_SAFE_INTEGER` provides several advantages over hardcoded values:

+- **Clarity of intent**: Immediately obvious that you're using the maximum safe integer
+- **Precision**: Guaranteed to be the exact maximum safe integer value (2⁵³ - 1)
+- **Maintainability**: Avoids potential typos in hexadecimal or decimal literals
+- **Self-documenting**: Makes the code intention clear without comments

 <eslint-code-block fix>